melezhik/swat/README2.md

 However it is possible to accumulate all matching lines for further processing, see the ["captures"](#captures) section.

-Another important thing about check lists is that internally they are represented as Test::More asserts:

-# Swat to Test::Harness compilation

-Swat parses swat stories and then creates a Test::Harness files to be executed recursively by the prove.

-Let's have 3 swat stories:

-    user/get.txt # GET /user
-    user/post.txt # POST /user
-    users/list/get.txt # GET /users/list

-Then swat _compiles_ them into Test::Harness stuff, as the result of compilation we have 3 Test::Harness files here:

-    user/get.t
-    user/post.t
-    users/get.txt

-With check lists converted into the list of the Test::More asserts:

-    # cat user/get.txt

-    200 OK
-    regexp: name: \w+
-    regexp: age: \d+

-    # cat user/get.t

-    SKIP {
-        ok($status,'response matches 200 OK'); # will pass if response includes string '200 OK'
-        ok($status,'response matches name: \w+'); # will pass if response has strings matched to /name: \w+/ regexp ok($status,'response matches age: \d+'); # etc
-    }

-Thus swat stories runner hits consequentiallн two phases:

-- **Compilation phase** where swat stories are converted into Test::Harness format.
-- **Execution phase** where test harness tests are executed by prove.

-For detailed schema of swat runner workflow see ["swat runner workflow"](#swat-runner-workflow) section.

 Now let's get back to DSL for describing check list.